vladmandic/sd-extension-framepack/README.md

 - Supports both **I2V** (image-to-video) and **FLF2V** (frame-last-frame-to-video) modes
   You can choose if you want to provide end frame or not
+- Strength control
+  - init frame: controls amount of initial noise
+    in theory, you can set init strength to 0 and use framepack almost like a t2v workflow
+  - end frame: controls strength of end frame compared to init frame, can skew video towards init or end frame
+  - vision: controls strength of the vision model that controls video generation
-  if providing end frame, you can also provide weights for both init and end frame
+  if providing end frame, you can also provide strength for both init and end frame
 - Supports resolution scaling: from 240p to 960p
   Input image will be resized to closest aspect ratio supported by HV and scaled to desired resolution
   *Note*: resolution is directly proportional to VRAM usage, so if you have low VRAM, use lower resolution